kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+- check logs of kubelet
+- check service availability of container registries used by the cluster

 ## Implementation History

 <!--